 CRW CRAFT TOPICS IN POETRY I: GENRE HISTORY, 609.
-CRITICISM, AND THEORY/FOUR CREDITS

-Taken during first mentoring semester.
-Under guidance of a faculty mentor in the genre, the student will design a specific curriculum for achieving a working awareness of the history, criticism, and craft theory associated with poetry.
-Reading will certainly be a part of this, and each student must file a one-page reading list with the faculty mentor prior to the beginning of the term.
+CRITICISM, AND THEORY/FOUR CREDITS will design a specific curriculum for achieving a working awareness of the history, criticism, and craft theory associated with poetry.
+Reading will certainly be a part of this, and each student must file a onepage reading list with the faculty mentor prior to the beginning of the term.
 The list is developed in consultation with the faculty mentor, and additional reading suggestions may be offered by the faculty mentor in response to writing packets submitted by the student.
 Writing assignments may include response papers, interviews, critical annotations, reviews, or other options.
 Prerequisite: Admission into the MFA program.